the6p4c/usb3sun/doc/firmware.md

 usb3sun uses [Nix](https://nixos.org/download/) (the package manager) to get exact versions of its dependencies. you can build the firmware without Nix, but your mileage may vary.

-there are two build environments, `pico` and `native`.
+there are two build environments, `pico` and `linux`.
 `pico` is the real firmware that runs on a real usb3sun adapter.
-`native` runs on an ordinary linux machine, for the test suite and interactive demo.
+`linux` runs on an ordinary linux machine, for the test suite and interactive demo.

 ## building the firmware for `pico`